-Making progress on "Reset for growth"
+Significant progress on "Reset for growth"

-In November 2024, Edinburgh Worldwide (EWI) set out its "Reset for growth" plan, which included team changes, process changes, a more-focused portfolio, and a commitment to return up to £130m to shareholders in 2025 (see pages 4 and 5).
-Shareholders approved changes needed to implement the plan in December, and since this time the trust has appears to have made progress.
+In November 2024, Edinburgh Worldwide (EWI) set out its "Reset for growth" plan, which included team changes, process changes, a more-focused portfolio, and a commitment to return up to £130m to shareholders in 2025 (see pages 4 and 5 for more details).
+Shareholders approved changes needed to implement the plan in December, and since this time the trust has made significant progress.

-A new enhanced portfolio construction has been put in place, which has seen the portfolio tilted more towards cash-generative businesses (at least 50% of listed assets are supposed to be FCF positive), performance has improved recently, and EWI's discount has narrowed.
-However, it appears that EWI's small-cap growth exposure remains out of favour.
+A new enhanced portfolio construction framework has been put in place, which has seen the portfolio tilted more towards cash-generative businesses (at least 50% of listed assets are supposed to be FCF positive), performance has improved recently, and EWI's discount has narrowed.
+Nonetheless, EWI's small-cap growth exposure remains significantly out of favour.
 The manager remains enthused about the prospects for the businesses in its portfolio.
-A change in sentiment towards small caps could finally see the success of these companies rewarded.
+We believe that a change in sentiment towards small caps is overdue and markets will eventually reward the success of these companies.